The Best American Express Credit Cards in Canada for 2023

 Marriott Bonvoy American Express Card

-With more than 7,000 properties in over 120 countries, it’s no surprise that the Marriott Bonvoy American Express Credit Card is one of the best American Express credit cards in Canada.
-Marriott has over 7,000 properties in 120+ countries.
-That means you won’t have any problems earning and redeeming your Marriott Bonvoy points.
+With more than 8,000 properties in 140+ countries, it’s no surprise that the Marriott Bonvoy American Express Credit Card is one of the best American Express credit cards in Canada.
+Marriott International is the largest hotel chain in the world.
+That means regardless of where you are in the world, there’s a good chance there’s a Marriott hotel nearby where you can use points for your stay.

 American Express Green Card